 When your child receives a diagnosis, sometimes it brings relief.
 To have a name for your child’s struggles, to be able to research the diagnosis and be able to get your child the specialists and services and supports your child needs is huge.

 But sometimes it brings grief.
 The plans and expectations you had for your child and for parenthood have been shattered.
 It’s ok to grieve that.
-The grief doesn’t mean you love your child any less.

 Take time to process how you’re really feeling.
 Ask God your questions.
 He can handle them.
 But also, take time to humbly listen to His answers.
 He will teach you a lot on this special needs parenting journey.